By David Wise ⋅ Senior Review Editor ⋅ Nov 30, 2022

 Requires lots of adult assistance to set up

-The Sillbird STEM 12-in-1 is a very inexpensive but limited kit that is powered by the sun.
-Its electrical system consists of a single solar panel and a motor that can be configured up to — you guessed it — 12 different ways.
+The Sillbird STEM 12-in-1 is a very inexpensive but limited solar-powered kit.
+Its electrical system consists of a single solar panel and a motor that can be configured up to 12 different ways.
 These include rolling, walking, and even swimming creations, making this kit a great option for young scientists and engineers that are just starting, particularly if they have an interest in renewable energy or green technology.

-Although the Sillbird STEM 12-in-1 is a great option to pique a child's interest, you might find that it has a hard time maintaining that interest.
+Although the Sillbird STEM 12-in-1 is a great option to pique a child's interest, you might find that it has a hard time holding that interest for long.
 It doesn't matter which 12 forms you build; you can't control this robot at all.
-If there is sufficient solar energy, it is limited to solely driving forward in a straight line.
-The assembly process — particularly of the gearbox — can also be very hard, especially for kids of the age that this would most appeal to.
+If there is sufficient solar energy, it is limited to driving forward in a straight line.
+The assembly process — particularly of the gearbox — is also difficult, especially for kids of the age that this would most appeal to.
 It may take an adult more time to cut all of the pieces out of their frames and clean them up than a kid will actually spend playing with this product.
 It isn't the most intuitive to use these parts for your own creations, and its inability to run without sufficient sunlight can really put a damper on creative play.
-It can be a low-cost starting point; just don't be too surprised if it fails to inspire continued play or learning.
+It is a low-cost starting point; just don't be too surprised if it fails to inspire continued play or learning.
+If your child has robotic experience and wants to take the next step in building, the Makeblock Ultimate 2.0 is a serious step up for those looking to pursue more intensive projects.

 The solar-powered Sillbird is far from our favorite robot.